Alyce Finwall - Director and Ballet Instructor

 Wall has performed a wide variety of classical and contemporary works by Diego Landin, Alberto Méndez, Gina Patterson, Amy Seiwart, Luis Serrano, and Michael Smuin.

-Brandon Alexander - Ballet Instructor
+Sarah Jordan - Ballet Instructor

 Lucy Anna Maher - Ballet Instructor